mhausenblas/modern-linux.info/README.md

 ## Coverage

 ### Ch 1: Introduction to Linux

-_Note: this chapter is already available in Early Release._

 > We first discuss what "Modern" means in the context of the book.
 Then we provide a high-level Linux backstory, looking at important events and phases over the past 30 years.
 Further, you will learn what the role of an operating system is in general and how Linux goes about it.
 We have a quick look at what Linux distributions are and what resource visibility means.